The Essential WCAG Checklist for Website Accessibility

 The Americans with Disabilities Act (ADA): The ADA prohibits discrimination against individuals with disabilities in public spaces, which includes the internet.
 Failure to follow the ADA (which includes creating an ADA-compliant website) can result in potential legal action.
 To comply with the ADA, you’ll need to meet the requirements included in WCAG 2.1 Level AA.

-The European Accessibility Act (EAA): Similar to the ADA, the EAA(opens in a new tab) requires all public-sector organizations within the European Union (EU) to provide accessible products and services.
-The EAA also used WCAG 2.1 Level AA as a basis for compliance.
+The European Accessibility Act (EAA): Similar to the ADA, the EAA requires all public-sector organizations within the European Union (EU) to provide accessible products and services.
+One thing to note is that the EAA enforces POUR principles over WCAG; however, following WCAG principles does put you in a strong position for meeting POUR principles.

 The Accessibility for Ontarians with Disabilities Act (AODA): Under the AODA, businesses cannot discriminate against individuals with disabilities “with respect to goods, services, facilities, accommodation, employment, buildings, structures, and premises.”
 The AODA also uses WCAG 2.1 Level AA as a basis for AODA compliance.